FAQs

 My email was not found — does that mean I haven't been pwned?

 Whilst HIBP is kept up to date with as much data as possible, it contains but a small subset of all the records that have been breached over the years.
 Many breaches never result in the public release of data and indeed many breaches even go entirely undetected.
 "Absence of evidence is not evidence of absence" or in other words, just because your email address wasn't found here doesn't mean that is hasn't been compromised in another breach.
+An address that was previously found in HIBP will no longer appear if it has been opted-out or the data was retired.

 How does HIBP handle "plus aliasing" in email addresses?